Sound Online Advice New Media Analytics and Metrics for the Radio Industry

 Clear Channel's John Hogan then stepped up to proclaim that his company is a content company, which is quite a step away from Lowery Mays' 2004 comments in Fortune Magazine: "We're not in the business of providing news and information.
 We're not in the business of providing well-researched music.
 We're simply in the business of selling our customers' products."

-Jeff Smuylan from Emmis promoted his new Emmis Interactive and his concept of "360" delivery, a Gold Star should be awarded to this group.
-Then there's the Emmis based initiatative of putting a radio tuner in every cell phone.
+Jeff Smuylan from Emmis promoted his new Emmis Interactive and its concept of "360" delivery, which includes attempts at putting a radio tuner in every cell phone.
 An excellent concept, if started in 2002.
-You'll find this a near impossible task now that the cell companies know they have a lock on youth.
+You'll find this a near impossible task now that the cell companies know they have youth locked into their own content.

 Then we heard from Farid Suleman, CEO of Citadel Broadcasting, who suggested "raising [advertising] rates 20%" - which was about as intelligent a thing as he said.
 So we'll drop his other comments from this discussion because, like his input into Citadel's operation and its resulting stock price, they added nothing.